 The choice of funds covers a range of different assets and types of funds which could be right for you at different times.
 Some of the funds are managed by Prudential whilst others are managed by external fund managers.
+These funds offer additional choice.

-The following funds are all Prudential Pension Funds.
+The following funds are all Prudential Funds.
 For the externally managed funds the Prudential fund will invest in the fund manager's own fund or collective investment scheme, as explained in the following investment strategies, unless otherwise stated.